 "We're really going to limit the FBI's involvement in Palo Alto to simply be an educational force," Stone said.

 Both Stone and Tanaka emphasized a distinction between hate crimes, which can be prosecuted, and hate incidents, which are generally protected by the First Amendment.
 Both pointed to the gray areas in free-speech law, with Stone noting that some forms of speech — including threats, blackmail and incitement to lawful action — can in fact lead to criminal charges under legal precedents.

-Tanaka said he has held six different meetings with residents about hate speech, an area that he argued has plenty of "gray area."
+Tanaka said he has held six different meetings with residents about hate speech.

 "The more I talk to people about freedom of speech, the more complex it is," Tanaka said.
-"It's actually a really complex topic. … It's unfortunate that there's no direct way to deal with the couple of incidents we had in the city last year."
+"It's unfortunate that there's no direct way to deal with the couple of incidents we had in the city last year."

-But despite his past advocacy for a local law, Tanaka opted not to press the issue any further.
+But despite his past advocacy for a local law, Tanaka opted not to press the issue any further on Monday.

 The council also agreed to endorse Assembly Bill 1947, legislation that would require all California law enforcement agencies to develop hate-crime policies and report them to the Department of Justice.
 The bill from Assembly members Phil Ting and Richard Bloom would also require the Commission of Peace Officer Standards and Training to include training on anti-Sikh, anti-Asian and anti-Hindu crimes.

-Assistant Police Chief Andrew Binder said that the law would likely have very limited impact on the Police Department, which already has robust policies in place for investigating hate crime.
+Assistant Police Chief Andrew Binder said that the bill would likely have very limited impact on the police department, which already has robust policies in place for investigating hate crimes.
 The legislation, he said, seeks to create a more uniform standard across the state and focuses primarily on law enforcement agencies that currently don't have such policies in place.